VijayJawale/demo/README.md

   ```
  - Check the docker container status with `docker ps`

-##### Install Stock Trader Componets on VM 1
+##### Install Stock Trader components on VM 1
 - Clone the repo  `git clone https://github.com/vmware-ibm-jil/stocktrader-jil-v2.git'
 - Go to installation directory  `cd stocktrader-jil-v2/installation/`
 - Edit the docker-compose.yml to update the details for DB2 and RabbitMQ details
-- Excute the command - `docker-compose up -d` it will show the progress for services creations and docker network.
+- Execute the command - `docker-compose up -d` it will show the progress for services creations and docker network.
-- On the successfull execution you can check the conatiners logs as it may take some time for initialization, you can check the ps using the `docker ps` or `docker-compose ps`
+- On the successful execution, you can check the containers logs as it may take some time for initialization, you can check the ps using the `docker ps` or `docker-compose ps`
 - Access the ODM service `http:<Docker-Host>:9060`
-- Once it loads click on the link Decision Center Business console and upload the deployemnt service zip file from path 'cd stocktrader-jil-v2/src/portfolio/stock-trader-loyalty-decision-service.zip' in this repo
+- Once it loads click on the link Decision Center Business console and upload the deployment service zip file from path 'cd stocktrader-jil-v2/src/portfolio/stock-trader-loyalty-decision-service.zip' in this repo
-- Now access the Stock Trader UI using url - `https://<Docker-Host>:9443/trader`
+- Now access the Stock Trader UI using URL - `https://<Docker-Host>:9443/trader`